danielclayton-me/writing-a-novel-live/README.md

 ## the project

 Each writing session is a commit.
 Each commit is timestamped proof that the work happened.
-No hiding, no polishing before publishing — just the raw accumulation of a novel being made.

 The writing app itself is also built in public.
 The tool and the work co-evolve.